Altanis/Altanis/README.md

 -->

 ### Hi there 👋
-I'm Altanis, a rising freshman who somehow knows how to code.
+I'm Altanis, a freshman who somehow knows how to code.

 - he/him
 - JavaScript Backend Developer, Game Reverse Engineer.